ADI-AJ/Python-Projects/README.md

-# Python-Projects
+# AI & ML-Projects
-A growing collection of Python side‑quests
+A playground of AI side‑projects